-Tiger is a beautiful 2 year old cat that was found collapsed by a neighbour in July 2021.
+Tiger is a beautiful 2-year-old cat that was found collapsed by a neighbour in July 2021.
 They presumed that she had been hit by a car so they immediately rushed her to the local vet while her owners were contacted.

 On examination by Tiger’s vet, she was unable to walk, she had no sensation in either of her hind limbs, she had a rapid heart rate and was pale.
 The thermometer was unable to obtain a reading, so she was given pain relief and fluids, and was placed in an incubator with oxygen support and warming aids to increase her temperature and help stabilise her heart rate.
 A quick x-ray was taken which showed that Tiger had suffered a fractured pelvis and a dislocated hip.

 Tiger’s owners were now present and were given the option for referral, which they accepted.
-Tiger was immediately referred to us and once she was stable and fit to travel, her owners brought her down to see our Head of Orthopaedic Surgery James Grierson.
+Tiger was immediately referred to us in Hampshire and once she was stable and fit to travel, her owners brought her down to see our Head of Orthopaedic Surgery James Grierson.

 James examined Tiger from nose to tail.
 Blood test results appeared stable, but James was concerned about Tiger’s lack of sensation and movement in her hindlimbs.